dhonus/jellyfin-tui/README.md

 |-|volume down|
 |q, ^C|quit|

+Jellyfin-tui registers itself as an MPRIS client, so you can control it with any MPRIS controller.
+For example, `playerctl`.
+Currently, it only supports play/pause, next and previous on linux.

 ### Search
 You can search globally by pressing `F2` or `/`.
 The search is case insensitive and will search for artists, albums and tracks.
 It will pull **everything** without pagination, so it may take a while to load if you have a large library.
 This was done because jellyfin won't allow me to search for tracks without an artist or album assigned, which this client doesn't support.